nanocurrency/nano-docs/docs/running-a-node/beyond-the-node.md

 title: Beyond the node
-description: Explore other tools, services, education and inspiration available after getting your node up and running
+description: Explore other tools, services, education and inspiration available after getting your nano node up and running

 # Beyond the Node